jacomyma/mapping-controversies/_pages/tuto-1-8.md

 * In the drop-down list, pick the preset ```Default curved``` (curved edges are for directed networks)
 * Click on the ```Refresh``` button on the bottom of the side panel

-At this point you should see something like that:
+At this point you should see something like this:

 [
 	![Network](../assets/images/1-8/gephi-05.png)